-- (d) A permission form shall be required signed by the student's parent(s), as defined by Florida Statutes.
-The physician's signature is required after two days.
-The permission form shall be updated every ninety (90) days.
-A two (2) day grace period will be extended to parents for renewal of authorization of medication. - (e) Prescription medication that is kept at school shall be counted and shall be stored in its original container, in a secure location under lock and key as designated by the Principal or designee.
+- (d) A permission form shall be required signed by the student's parent(s) or legal guardian. - (e) Prescription medication that is kept at school shall be counted and shall be stored in its original container, in a secure location under lock and key as designated by the Principal or designee.
 Only staff that has been designated by the Principal or designee and has received training shall have access to the medication. - (f) A record shall be maintained on each student who receives a prescription medication during school hours, including the date and time each dose of prescription medication was administered.
-These records shall be made available at all times to the Principal or designee and authorized staff. - (2) Administration of Non-prescription Medication -
+These records shall be made available at all times to the Principal or designee and authorized staff. - (g) Psychotropic medication is a prescription medication used for the treatment of mental disorders and includes, without limitations, antihypnotics, antipsychotics, antidepressants, anxiety agents, sedatives, psychomotor stimulants, and mood stabilizers. - (2) Administration of Non-prescription Medication -

-- (a) Nonprescription medications are not administered during school hours unless prescribed by a physician.
-Nonprescription medication ordered by a physician will be administered in accordance with the policies and procedures required for administration of prescription medications. - (b) A health support aide or registered nurse will assist in the administration of these medications to the student in the school health room setting.
+- (a) A health support aide may administer a non-prescription medication to a student or registered nurse provided a completed and signed parental authorization be on file at the school. - (b) At the time of administration, the parent/guardian will be notified by telephone.
+If unable to contact the parent/guardian, a letter will be sent home with the student stating the medication administered and time of administration. - (c) A health support aide or registered nurse will assist in the administration of these medications to the student in the school health room setting.
 In the event of an emergency situation in which these professional health workers are not available, the school office staffs that have medication, administration training may assist the student in the administration of the non-prescription medication.